szist/code-reviews/README.md

 <dd>How easy it is to change the code if new requirements come in (they will come!) or business logic changes (it will!)?
 It can range from very flexible (smells of over-engineering) to very rigid (you better rewrite the whole thing if something changes).
 I haven't found an exact way to measure this.
 For me it's usually comes down to following good programming principles, KISS and whatever makes sense at the given time.</dd>

 <dt>Maintainability</dt>
 <dd>This is related to flexibility.
 The difference is flexibility covers business logic changes.
 By maintainable here I mean if the code will work even after a few months.
 Is it using any experimental syntax, unstable libraries?
 How pragmatic should I be writing this code?
-Can I use the new shiny state managers for react like reactn or am I better of just going the boring-battle-tested-not-without-any-issues redux?
+Can I use the new shiny state managers for react like ReactN or am I better of just going the boring-battle-tested-not-without-any-issues redux?
 Will the maintainers curse me after I handed over my code?</dd>

 <dt>Reusability</dt>
-<dd>How much of the code I'm writing could be re-used later?
+<dd>How much of the code I'm writing could be reused later?
 Am I copy&pasting this code the second time now?
 Does it make sense to make my code re-usable at this stage?
-Can my code be re-used between platforms? backend frontend?
+Can my code be reused between platforms? backend frontend?
 A very good example for this is I think graphql typings where the backend systems and frontend would have common type definitions.
 Another example might just be a list of input fields I'm registering for a form - probably it would make sense to have the input definitions in a data structure and just loop through that.</dd>

 <dt>Correctness</dt>
-<dd>Does the code have the desired affect in all scenarios?
+<dd>Does the code have the desired effect in all scenarios?
 Does it have a defined result for every possible input?
 This is usually easy to see and most of the time should be covered by tests.
 Which brings us to:</dd>

 <dt>Testability</dt>
 <dd>This is kind of a separate topic, but in my experience it's very tightly coupled with code quality.
 Is the code easy to test automatically?
 Do I have to mock half the world just to get the test running?
 Can the code be split up to help with that?
 In my experience when a code is easily testable, it usually follows most good programming practices and pragmatic approaches.
 It forces me to split up the code to bite-sized chunks: easy to read, easy to reason about, easy to test.
 Unfortunately this is not always achievable (think unstable network connection, animations, transitions, distributed computations...)</dd>